-- 1. Complete and return the Owner Registration Card within 10 days from delivery of the trailer; - 2.
-Notify Airstream or one of its authorized, independent dealers, of any claimed defect within the warranty period or 10 days thereafter; - 3.
-Provide notification of a defect within 10 days of discovery of that defect; and - 4.
-Promptly return the trailer to an authorized Airstream dealer or Airstream for repairs.
+1. Complete and return the Owner Registration Card within 10 days from delivery of the trailer;

+2. Notify Airstream or one of its authorized, independent dealers, of any claimed defect within the warranty period or 10 days thereafter;

-If you believe a defect covered by this Limited Warranty still exists after an attempted repair by an authorized Airstream dealer, you must contact Airstream at the following address, specifying: (1) the complete serial number of the trailer; (2) the date of original purchase and the date of original delivery; (3) the name of the selling dealer; and (4) the nature of the problem and the steps or service which have been performed.
+Provide notification of a defect within 10 days of discovery of that defect; and tempted repair by an authorized Airstream dealer, you must contact Airstream at the following address, specifying: (1) the complete serial number of the trailer; (2) the date of original purchase and the date of original delivery; (3) the name of the selling dealer; and (4) the nature of the problem and the steps or service which have been performed.

-AIRTREAM, INC.
+4. Promptly return the trailer to an authorized Airstream dealer or Airstream for repairs.

+If you believe a defect covered by this Limited Warranty still exists after an at-
-419 West Pike Street

-P.O.
-Box 629

-Jackson Center.
-Ohio 45334-0629

-Attention: Owner Relations Department
+AIRSTREAM, INC. 419 West Pike Street P.O.
+Box 629 Jackson Center, Ohio 45334-0629 Attention: Owner Relations Department